ibm-cloud-docs/pattern-pvs-aix-resiliency/resiliency-design.md

 - Secondary data center

-- SAN to SAN replication paired between two IBM {{site.data.keyword.powerSys_notm}} (PowerVS) workspaces in different data centers.
+- SAN to SAN replication paired between two {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}} (PowerVS) workspaces in different data centers.

-- Global Replication services (GRS) are based on industry standards IBM Storwize Global Mirror Change Volume Asynchronous replication technology.
+- Global Replication services (GRS) are based on industry standards {{site.data.keyword.IBM_notm}} Storwize Global Mirror Change Volume Asynchronous replication technology.
 For more information, see [getting started with GRS](/docs/power-iaas?topic=power-iaas-getting-started-GRS).

 The GRS involves two sites, over 300 km apart, where storage replication is enabled.
 These two sites are fixed and mapped into a one-to-one relationship mode in both directions.
 These two sites are fixed and are in replication partnership in both directions.
 You can create a replication-enabled volume from any site, the site from where the request is initiated contains the main volume and play the role of primary.
 The remote site is auxiliary and contains an auxiliary volume.